Your guide to saving money: budgeting tips and more.

-When it comes to setting goals to help you to save it is often a good idea to start with small goals to get you into the habit of saving money.
+When setting goals to help you to save it is often a good idea to start with small goals to get you into the habit of saving money.
 You will find that when you get into the habit of saving money, it will come more naturally and easily to you, so putting your money aside rather than blowing it will become far less of a problem.

 To start with, you could set goals such as saving up for a short break or holiday, which means that you will have something to look forward to.
 This will help to keep you motivated and if you know you have a holiday waiting for you once you have saved the required amount of money you will feel far more inclined to look for ways to save money and to ensure that you do put your spare cash aside.
-Whether you decide to save towards a holiday or whether you choose something else for you initial goals, the best way to save money towards it is to follow these steps:
+Whether you decide to save towards a holiday or whether you choose something else for your initial goals, the best way to save money towards it is to follow these steps:

-- Work out how much the thing you want to save towards is going to cost
+- Work out how much the thing you want to save towards is going to cost.

-- Take a look at your finances to see how much spare cash you could realistically put aside each month or week depending on how you get paid
+- Take a look at your finances to see how much spare cash you could realistically put aside each month or week depending on how you get paid.

-- Set up a suitable savings account if you do not already have one
+- Set up a suitable savings account if you do not already have one.

-- Consider setting up direct payments from your bank account for the amount that you can afford to be transferred directly to your savings each week/month
+- Consider setting up direct payments from your bank account for the amount that you can afford to be transferred directly to your savings each week/month.

 Finding the right savings account